rpgreview/papersandpaychecks/pnp.md

 **Strategic Action**: Involved actions by a character which can be carried out within a four-hour time-frame.
 Also known as a *turn*.

-**Worker**: A character in Papers & Paychecks who works, *almost* synonymous with NPC or PC.
-Distinguished from "worker", which can refer to any almost character. *Owners* tend to stay out of play and behind the scenes, making them even more insidiuous.
+**Worker** A character in Papers & Paychecks who works, *almost* synonymous with NPC or PC.
+Distinguished from "worker", which can refer to any almost character. *Owners* tend to stay out of play and behind the scenes, making them even more insidious.

-**Wounds**: Deadly physical, mental, or social damage.
-When a character is reduced to zero wounds they are either dead, insane, or incarcerated.
-In either situation the character is out-of-the-game.

 <img src="https://raw.githubusercontent.com/rpgreview/papersandpaychecks/master/images/vealfattening.jpg" />